pgfeldman/KeywordExplorer/markup/ModelExplorer.md

 7 rows in set (0.001 sec)
 ```
 ### GPT-2 Models
 _ModelExplorer uses Huggingface GPT-2 models fine-tuned to create tweets wrapped in meta information.
 The creation of the corpora is described in [**TweetEmbedExplorer**](../markup/TweetEmbedExplorer.md).
-Biefly, you need to have a test and train file that has text that looks like this:
+Briefly, you need to have a test and train file that has text that looks like this:

         [[text: RT @Andygetout: Sehr geehrter @Karl_Lauterbach,gestern und heute musste ich mit Schrecken feststellen, wie und warum Paxlovid NICHT bei d… || created: 2022-09-04 07:10:25 || location: Kaiserslautern, Germany || probability: twenty]]
         [[text: RT @axios: There's growing concern about the link between Pfizer's antiviral pill and COVID rebound, in which patients test positive or hav… || created: 2022-09-03 02:40:34 || location: Bendigo, Victoria.
 Australia || probability: thirty]]